Editorial: Foodborne Pathogens: Hygiene and Safety

-Henri et al. compared different genomic methods, i.e. MLST, Whole Genome Sequencing (WGS) and Single Nucleotide Polymorphism (SNP), used to cluster L. monocytogenes strains.
+Henri et al. compared different genomic methods, i.e., MLST, Whole Genome Sequencing (WGS), and Single Nucleotide Polymorphism (SNP), used to cluster L. monocytogenes strains.
 This study revealed high concordance between MLST and SNP approaches for diagnostic laboratories responsible for outbreak detection and surveillance.

 Williams et al. described a rapid flow cytometric method for determining E. coli O157:H7 contamination in raw spinach.
 This method could be used as a screening tool to detect such microorganism in food.
-The presence of two distinct loci of heat resistance on a plasmid encoding type 3 fimbriae and 3 bacteriocins, in one out 90 E. coli raw milk cheese strains.
+The presence of two distinct loci of heat resistance on a plasmid encoding type three fimbriae and three bacteriocins, in 1 out 90 E. coli raw milk cheese strains, was investigated.
 Such plasmid was transferable to other E. coli strains including Shiga-toxin-producing strains, posing great concern in food production environments (Boll et al.).
 Hussain et al. evaluated the contamination with pathogenic and/or multiresistant E. coli among broiler free-range chicken specimens (ceca and meat).
 The isolates were characterized using both conventional typing and WGS and compared with human E. coli pathotypes.
 The results showed that the poultry E. coli strains shared closer genetic identity to human E. coli.
 Zhang B. et al. demonstrated that a specific genetic marker (named fimbrial gene z3276) of Enterohemorrhagic E. coli O157:H7 encoded multifunctional structures with properties contributing to host colonization and bacterial survival in the environment.

 The regulatory mechanism of secondary metabolism by comparative transcriptomic in Aspergillus flavus was studied by Yao et al. Such approach allowed the authors to identify known and novel regulators required for aflatoxins biosynthesis.